giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

 * `CLUSTER_ID` - cluster id
 * `NAMESPACE` - Kubernetes namespace in cluster, where the pod and service account be used.
 * `SA_NAME` - Name of the Kubernetes Service Account which wil be using by the pod.
-* `REGION` - aws region the oidc provider is located.
+* `REGION` - AWS region the OIDC provider is located in.

 ### Service account
 The service account has to be annotated with a full ARN of the IAM role.
 You can get the ARN of the role in the AWS console, when you check role details.